All Episodes

 I have an amazing story here.

-This came uh late last week from Human Events, and it lists spending per pupil per state, education spending.
+And it lists spending per pupil per state, education spending.

-And then it lists the percentage of eighth graders at a proficiency or better in reading at at that level, eighth grade level.
+And then it lists the percentage of eighth graders at a proficiency or better in reading at that level, eighth grade level.

-Uh and then the percentage of eighth graders at proficiency or better in math, the eighth grade level.
+And then the percentage of eighth graders at proficiency or better in math, the eighth grade level.

-D. 27%, oh, you it gets worse than that.
+27%, oh, it gets worse than that.

 Just hang on there.

-District of Columbia, sixteen thousand three hundred and forty-four dollars per pupil.
+District of Columbia, $16,344 per pupil.

-Twelve percent of those students have an eighth grade or better reading proficiency.
+12% of those students have an eighth grade or better reading proficiency.

 Now you're wondering who did this survey.